What is Fleet Leasing? Meaning, Benefits, and More

 Closed-end leases, on the other hand, provide more predictability.
 They involve returning the vehicle at lease end with no obligations, provided the terms are met.
 This includes conditions like mileage limits and normal wear and tear.
 This type is ideal for businesses seeking cost stability and minimal end-of-lease responsibilities.

-A Guide to Open-End vs. Closed-End Fleet Leases
+Open-End vs. Closed-End Fleet Leases Comparison

 🤝